In Their Words: Youth Voices of 2025

 Programs: Group Mentoring, 1:1 Mentoring, PACE Youth Advisory Board, 2025 FFY Impact Video

-“I know that my opinion matters and I have places where I can share my thoughts.”
+“I know that my opinion matters and I have places where I can share my thoughts,” he said.

-“Now I feel more comfortable talking to people… I’m doing this panel now and this isn’t something I would have done without FFY.”
+“Now I feel more comfortable talking to people… I’m doing this panel now, and this isn’t something I would have done without my experiences in FFY.”

-As a leader on the PACE Youth Advisory Board, Ricardo helped plan projects that address real community needs, including creating safe spaces for families facing immigration fears.
-He also spoke to how FFY can continue supporting youth like him:
+As a youth leader on the PACE Advisory Board, Ricardo helped plan and lead projects that addressed real issues in his community — including safe spaces for families navigating critical challenges.

-He shared how a job opportunity through FFY transformed his daily life:
+He also shared how a job opportunity through FFY had a tangible impact on his life:

-“I got my friends jobs and I even got my brother clippers because he said he wanted to be a barber.”
+“I got a job because of FFY… Now I can help around the house financially.
+I also got my friends' jobs and could afford to get my brother clippers because he said he wanted to be a barber.”

 Looking back, Ricardo reflected on how far he’s come:

-“I went from selling drugs to get food or to buy new clothes and now I'm getting other people jobs, supporting my family, I have good grades, I support my community, I’m learning how to manage money, I’m thinking about going to college and I’m gaining responsibility.”
+“I used to feel stuck — like I didn’t have many choices.
+I went from trying to get food or to buy new clothes, and now I'm getting other people jobs, supporting my family, I have good grades, I support my community, I’m learning how to manage money, I’m thinking about going to college, and I’m gaining responsibility.”

 Programs: WHY Fellowship, Financial Literacy Workshops, Book Club